levysouza/PhD/README.md

 ## Articles Aspects

 We consider a news article is composed by two aspects: title and body.
 The title briefly describes the news and it has generally 10 or 12 words.
-The body is a large text about the news-context.
+The body is a large text about the news-content.
 Furthermore, both aspects are presented in natural language.

 ## Tables Aspects